 “Thoughts on a Blue Sky” (2009)

 John Pena invites the viewer into the composition, making the thought balloons in the mural at 3613 Penn Avenue in Lawrenceville become the thoughts of the viewer.

 “troy loves hill” (2009)

-Carolyn Kelly captured Troy Hill’s Germanic roots with a tree theme, using leafs to represent different aspects of the area’s past at 1705 Lowrie Street.
+Carolyn Kelly captures Troy Hill’s Germanic roots using leaves and branches to represent different aspects of the area’s past at 1705 Lowrie Street.